tundish/addisonarches/addisonarches/sequences/stripeyhole/visiting_suite.rst

     I thought you said you worked at the fair.

-    Did they sack you from the cleaning?
+    Did you get sacked from the cleaning?

 [KAREN]_

     No, I still do the cleaning.

+.. |MARTIN_FIRSTNAME| property:: MARTIN.name.firstname

 Karen talks of the keys
 -----------------------